mvolkmann/MyUnixEnv/notes/VueNotes.md

 `vprops`, `vdata`, `vcomputed`,
 `vmethod`, `vwatcher`, and `vgetter`, and many more.
+Installing this seems to disable your own Vue snippets!

 Add the setting `"vetur.completion.useScaffoldSnippets": false,` so these snippets do not conflict with those provided by the Vetur extension.